 Directions

-- Add wet, mix low → high 5 mins
+- Add wet ingredients and mix on high for 5 minutes.

 Notes